dendronhq/dendron-site/vault/dendron.topic.teams.md

 id: 98f6d928-3f61-49fb-9c9e-70c27d25f838
 title: Teams
 desc: ""
-updated: 1617292454453
+updated: 1617297505743
 created: 1617062224981
-published: false
 ---

 ## Summary

 This goes over some best practices when using Dendron for teams.
-To get started, you can use [this template](TODO) to help you get started.
+To get started, you can use this [[quickstart|dendron.topic.teams.quickstart]].

 ## Vaults